SchwarzIT/spectral-intellij-plugin/README.md

 - `openapi.json`: Matches the file called "openapi.json" inside the root directory of the project
 - `components/**/*.yaml`: Matches all files inside the project subdirectory "components" that end with ".yaml"
-- `/Users/user/code/**/openapi*.yaml`: Matches all YAML files within the absolute path "/Users/mick/code" that start with "openapi" and end with ".yaml"
+- `/Users/user/code/**/openapi*.yaml`: Matches all YAML files within the absolute path "/Users/user/code" that start with "openapi" and end with ".yaml"

-**Note:** Each file must also be recognised by the IDE as a JSON or YAML file - that is with a suitable File Type association.
+**Note:** Each file must also be recognized by the IDE as a JSON or YAML file - that is with a suitable File Type association.
 If it is detected as a plain text (or any other type) it will be ignored.

 <!-- Plugin description end -->

 ---

 Plugin based on the [IntelliJ Platform Plugin Template][template].

 [template]: https://github.com/JetBrains/intellij-platform-plugin-template
 [docs:plugin-description]: https://plugins.jetbrains.com/docs/intellij/plugin-user-experience.html#plugin-description-and-presentation